The Coaching Process - Graduate Writing Center

 - Explain how and when to cite, quote, and paraphrase according to your discipline's style

 - Teach you how to proofread your own work

 - Refer you to more resources specific to your needs

 - Provide editing and formatting support outside of coaching sessions

 How to meet with a writing coach:

 The most reliable way to meet with a coach is to make an appointment in WCOnline.
 To schedule a 30–60 minute session, click on: Sign Up with a Writing Coach.
-The drop-in service has been suspended until further notice due to the coronavirus crisis.
+For info on the online drop-in service, select the menu item to the left.
 For brief questions, email email@example.com.